Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 How does Mounjaro work?

-This medication works by activating both two receptors called GLP-1 and GIP to increase the level of incretins – hormones - in the body.
+This medication works by activating two receptors called GLP-1 and GIP to increase the level of incretins – hormones - in the body.

 It works by helping your body to produce more insulin when needed.
 It also reduces the amount of glucose, or sugar, produced by the liver, and slows down how quickly food is digested.
 This all helps to lower blood sugar levels and HbA1c.